-SUPPORT state funding for Florida's Boys and Girls Clubs so youth may continue to benefit from its educational, recreational, cultural, after school, summer enrichment, and other social programs.
+SUPPORT state funding for Florida's Boys and Girls Clubs so youth may continue to benefit from the organization's educational, recreational, cultural, after school, summer enrichment, and other social programs.
 This is one of the best investments we can make in future generations of good community citizens.